OnBeep/splunk_graphite/README.rst

     > search meter | graphite --host=graphite.example.com

-.. topic:: Use Case 2 - A Search Command sending a specific metric to a specified host:
+**Use Case 2:** A Search Command sending a specific metric to a specified host:

 #.
 Search for events containing metrics you'd like to export to graphite, as well as metrics you don't want to send to graphite::